 - That’s a success rate of .3% just to get an appointment or 7.4 hours of calling to get one appointment.

-If you think it gets better in person, it does but only slightly.
+It gets better in person, but only slightly.
 Here are the facts:

 - Just dropping in to speak with busy business owner and expecting to be seen is rude and inconsiderate.